-For example, ACGIH suggests a work-warming regimen when work is done continuously in the cold when the wind chill temperature is -7°C (19.4°F), heated warming shelters (tents, cabins, rest rooms, etc) should be made available nearby.
+For example, ACGIH suggests a work-warming regimen when work is done continuously in the cold when the wind chill temperature is at or below-7°C (19.4°F), heated warming shelters (tents, cabins, rest rooms, etc) should be made available nearby.
 Workers should be encouraged to use these shelters, depending on the severity of the exposure.
 If signs of cold stress are noticed, return to the shelter immediately.
 For work at or below -12°C (10.4°F), work should include:

 For continuous work in temperatures below the freezing point, heated warming shelters such as tents, cabins or rest rooms should be available.
 The work should be paced to avoid excessive sweating.
 If such work is necessary, proper rest periods in a warm area should be allowed and employees should change into dry clothes.
-New employees should be given enough time to get acclimatized to cold and protective clothing before assuming a full work load.
+New employees should be given enough time to get acclimatized to cold and protective clothing before assuming a full work-load.

 The risk of cold injury can be minimized by proper equipment design, safe work practices and appropriate clothing.
 The following is a summary of actions including some from recommendations from the ACGIH (American Conference of Governmental Industrial Hygienists).

 For work below the freezing point, metal handles and bars should be covered by thermal insulating material.
 Also, machines and tools should be designed so that they can be operated without having to remove mittens or gloves.